 Your needs may be covered in two ways:

-• The Welfare Services will refer you to Kofinou Reception Centre for Asylum-seekers.
+- The Welfare Services may refer you to the Kofinou Reception Centre for Asylum-seekers.
 If there is a vacancy you have to move to the Reception Centre.
-If you have serious reasons for which you believe you cannot stay at the Reception Centre you must explain these in detail to the Welfare Services.
-At the Reception Centre, if you have a family, you will have exclusive use of one or more rooms, depending on the size and the composition of the family.
+If you have serious reasons for which you believe you cannot stay at the Reception Centre, you must explain these in detail to the Welfare Services.
+At the Reception Centre, if you have a family, you will have exclusive use of one or more rooms, depending on the size and the composition of your family.
 If you are a single person, you will share a room with other people of the same gender.
-You will receive a monthly allowance and you will have access to social support and free medical care.
+You will receive meals, a monthly allowance and you will have access to social support and free medical care.
 The stay in the Centre is allowed while your asylum application is pending.
 Note: If you have serious reasons for which you believe you cannot stay at the Reception Centre, you must explain these in detail to the Welfare Services.
 If you refuse to move to a Reception Centre without valid reasons, you will not be eligible to receive support from the Social Welfare Services.

 The Kofinou Reception Centre